demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/TwinDimensionalProductions-CoilHeadStare/README.md

 &nbsp;

-To modders: If you want to make your reskin work with CoilHeadStare:
+To modders: If you want to guarantee your reskin to work with CoilHeadStare, set it up like the default coilhead:
 - Make sure to have the head and body mesh seperate, and have the head as a child transform of "springBone.002".
 - The transform hierarchy does not have to be the exact same as the default Coil Head, but this mod does a recursive search for a transform with the name "springBone.002", and its last child is expected to be the head.
 - If there are multiple "springBone.002", perhaps because the original hierarchy is not deleted, the last one the recursive search finds is used.